juliesymons/juliesymons.github.io/gettingStarted/index.md

 - accuracy (per step - Correct)
 - normalized accuracy (avgCorrect) - low pass filter

 The [DualPortRegression](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/DualPortRegression.scala) example adds a validation layer to the logistic regression example.
 It performs validation using the validation images and label using the trained weights.
-The training and validation accuracy are about the same as the first example, but this program demonstrates how to set up a validation network using trained weights.
+The training and validation accuracy are about the same as the first example (~92% after 1.44M images are trained).
+This example demonstrates how to set up a validation network using trained weights.

+In [TwoLayerNet](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/TwoLayerNet.scala) a second logistic regression layer is added.
+The validation layer uses weights learned in the training model and does not do back propagation.
+With a training batch size of 120 and validation batch size of 40, this model achieves a training accuracy over 93% and validation accuracy of 97% in 40,000 cycles (with a batch size of 120, that is 4.8M images).

-The next example, [ConvNet](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/ConvNet.scala)  trains a model using Convolution.
+In the last example, [ConvNet](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/ConvNet.scala)  trains a model using Convolution.
 It also has layers for handling Bias, Max Pooling , ReLU (rectified linear unit) and tanh.
-With a batch size of 200, this model hits 100% training accuracy (AvgCorrect) after about 18,400 cycles (with a batch size of 200, that is 3.68m images).
+With a modified batch size of 200, this model hits 100% training accuracy (AvgCorrect) after about 18,400 cycles (with a batch size of 200, that is 3.68M images).

-[TwoLayerNet](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/toolkit/neuralnetwork/TwoLayerNet.scala) adds a validation layer to `ConvNet`.
-The validation layer uses weights learned in the training model and does not do back propagation.
-With a training batch size of 120 and validation batch size of 40, this model achieves validation accuracy (measured using a normalize low pass filter) of 97% in 40,000 cycles (with a batch size of 120, that is 4.8m images ).

 ## Filtering Toolkit